 Long-term disability insurance is usually provided and paid for by employers.
 In fact, 93% of plans are paid for by the employer.
 A variety of different plans are available for employers to offer as part of a comprehensive employee benefits package.

 If a company doesn’t offer long-term disability insurance or if an employee wants additional coverage, he or she has the option of purchasing an individual long-term disability plan from an insurance agent.

 Most frequently, though, long-term disability insurance is available through the employer; it is expensive to purchase as an individual employee.
 Consequentially, some employers, if they do not provide long-term disability insurance will develop a relationship with a long-term disability insurance company to create an employee discount for their staff who choose to purchase a long-term disability policy.

-Long-term disability insurance is also often available through an employee's professional associations at a discounted rate.
+Because it is so expensive for an individual to purchase, long-term disability insurance is often available through an employee's professional associations at a discounted rate.

 Long-term disability insurance, provided by an employer, may be inadequate to meet a disabled employee's needs.
 This is the second reason employees might want to consider purchasing supplemental long-term disability insurance.